ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 )
 ~~~

-## Send on Active Open: InitiateWithIdempotentSend {#initiate-and-send}
+## Send on Active Open: InitiateWithSend {#initiate-and-send}

 For application-layer protocols where the Connection initiator also sends the
-first message, the InitiateWithIdempotentSend() action combines Connection initiation with
+first message, the InitiateWithSend() action combines Connection initiation with
-a first Message sent, provided that message is idempotent.
+a first Message sent.

 Without a message context (as in {{send-basic}}):

 ~~~
-Connection := Preconnection.InitiateWithIdempotentSend(messageData)
+Connection := Preconnection.InitiateWithSend(messageData)
 ~~~

 With a message context (as in {{message-props}}):

 ~~~
-Connection := Preconnection.InitiateWithIdempotentSend(messageData, messageContext)
+Connection := Preconnection.InitiateWithSend(messageData, messageContext)
 ~~~

-The message passed to InitiateWithIdempotentSend() is, as suggested by the
-name, considered to be idempotent (see {{msg-idempotent}}) regardless of
-declared message properties or defaults.
-If protocol stacks supporting 0-RTT
-establishment with idempotent data are available on the Preconnection, then
-0-RTT establishment may be used with the given message when establishing
-candidate connections.
-For a non-idemponent initial message, or when the
+Whenever possible, a messageContext should be provided to declare the message passed to InitiateWithSend
+as idempotent.
+This allows the transport system to make use of 0-RTT establishment in case this is supported
-selected stack(s) do not support 0-RTT establishment,
+by the available protocol stacks.
+When the selected stack(s) do not support transmitting data upon connection
-InitiateWithIdempotentSend is identical to Initiate() followed by Send().
+establishment, InitiateWithSend is identical to Initiate() followed by Send().

-Neither partial sends nor send batching are supported by InitiateWithIdempotentSend().
+Neither partial sends nor send batching are supported by InitiateWithSend().

-The Events that may be sent after InitiateWithIdempotentSend() are equivalent to those
+The Events that may be sent after InitiateWithSend() are equivalent to those
 that would be sent by an invocation of Initate() followed immediately by an
 invocation of Send(), with the caveat that a send failure that occurs because
 the Connection could not be established will not result in a